Overview of OpdeHaar garden in the Hoevelakense Wood in The Netherlands

 Woodland and shade-tolerant plants

-The various areas of the garden have distinctive characters although woodland and shade-tolerant plants predominate in most parts.
-There are numerous varieties of acers, magnolia, rhododendron, camellia, bamboo, ferns, hosta.
+Although woodland and shade-tolerant plants predominate in most parts of the garden, each of the various areas has a distinctive character.
+Numerous varieties of acers, magnolia, rhododendron, camellia, bamboo, ferns, hosta can be admired.
 Indeed over the years the planting has evolved into something which caters for the plantsman looking for the unusual with something of interest at all times of the year.

-“OpdeHaar” has a unique character as it is set in the middle of a wood, which was recovered from marshland many centuries ago.
-The 18 parallel drainage channels in the wood are still present today.
-They are full of water during the winter but dry during the summer months.
+OpdeHaar Garden has a unique character as it is set in the middle of a wood, which was recovered from marshland many centuries ago.
+Indeed the 18 parallel drainage channels in the wood are still present today.
+Our ditches are full of water during the winter but dry during the summer months.
 As a result, the character of the garden is constantly changing throughout the seasons.

 Ditches in the wood in the four seasons